dmarx/ai-themed-card-game/FACTIONS.md

 ---

-different research labs could be factions or be associated with factions, e.g. deepmind., openai, stability, laion, eleuther, etc.
+different research labs could be factions or be associated with factions, e.g. deepmind., openai, stability, laion, eleuther, coreweave, etc.

 maybe the faction mechanic could be used to encourage collaboration between members of a common faction